What to Bring

 Residential and Dining Services strongly encourages residents to be prepared for a natural disaster by assembling an Emergency Supply Kit.
 We also strongly suggest reviewing the Health and Counseling Services Parent Checklist.

 Essentials to bring for all residents:

-- Bedding including extra long twin-size sheets, mattress pad, blankets, and pillows
+- Bedding** including extra-long twin-size sheets (regular twin size fits too), mattress pad, blankets, and pillows

 - Alarm clock